 - Invite and remove team members from the organization

-- Create new workspaces
+- Create new shared workspaces under the organization

-- Manage billing and subscription settings
+- Manage billing, seat count, and subscription settings

-- Access all workspaces within the organization
+- Access all shared workspaces within the organization as a workspace Admin

 Organization Member